We Teach as We Were Taught

 With W.5.2 as your goal, you will design lessons and assessments to teach and measure mastery of that skill.
 Backward design: Start with the outcome, and the unit falls into place.

 Note: you cannot measure what you do not teach.
-For W.5.2 you might give them a list of facts and bullet points to work from.
+For W.5.2 you might give them a list of facts and bullet points to work from if researching is not a prior skill taught.
 Or, you can make it a research paper, but then you need to teach students how to research a topic and create a separate rubric/grade for that skill.
+Don’t grade art skills for a project if you don’t teach that.
 A big mistake teachers make is a) assuming students have skills, b) thinking that content and presentation are the same, when many students can write but have nothing to say.
 You may find that your students’ writing issue is really a content issue, which requires different lessons.

 4. That list is what you teach (follow the map).
 W.5.2. requires students to have a) a topic, b) convey ideas and information and c) be clear.
 So, a lesson on each.
 Three classes.
 Of course, your lesson on having a topic might be several lessons: what constitutes topic, how to find one, what is it’s role, how make it compelling, etc. Break it down.
 Your class–and what they bring to the table–determines the roadmap and how long the trip is.

 Really, that list is the sum of all of your lessons for that unit.
 If you are teaching anything that is not on that list, ask yourself why; that’s just sightseeing, and while fun it is a waste of time and gas and can distract the class from what they need to be doing.
 By having a concrete final product, and creating a rubric and sample, your list should be fairly tight.